Vikas0693/kudvenkat-angular/readme-tutorial.md

     b)modified logValidationErros to add validation checks to formErrors on FormGroup c)Added validation on emailGroup in employeeForm
     d)validationMessages and formErrors propert updated with emailGroup key

+Video 19: Understanding FormArray
+    a)FormArray can have nested formControl and formGroup and formArray b)*If any of the elements of formArray has validation error like required,minLength etc.. then whole formArray will have the validation error c)*Usefull methods of FormArray - push(formCntrol/formGroup/formArray object),insert(index),removeAt(index),setControl(index):replaces the control at index,at(index):returns control currently at index. d)*Diff b/w formArray and formGroup - formArray serializes elments as array and formGroup serializes elements as objects.
+Try loading data on createEmployee page and look for elements in FormArray and FormGroup